Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-\section{Discussion}
+\subsection{Discussion}

 In this work, we have attempted at providing an interpretation for the intermittent statistics of velocity circulation in turbulent flows.
 We have done so by viewing turbulent flows as a polarised tangle of discrete and thin vortex filaments, each carrying a constant circulation.
-While this view is \emph{a priori} only appropriate in zero-temperature quantum fluids, we expect it to be a very pertinent model of classical turbulence, considering the strong similarities recently unveiled between both systems~\cite{Muller2021}.
+While this view is \emph{a priori} only appropriate in low-temperature quantum fluids, we expect it to be a very pertinent model of classical turbulence, considering the strong similarities recently unveiled between both systems~\cite{Muller2021}.

-By introducing and solving a simple toy model and by analysing data of GP quantum turbulence simulations, we have shown that, in discrete-vortex systems, the Kolmogorov self-similar scalings result from a partial polarisation of the vortices, while the intermittency of circulation statistics is linked to the non-trivial (non-Poissonian) spatial distribution of vortices.
-In fact, within fluid patches of varying area $A$ in the inertial range of scales, the number of vortices $n$ is found to be the quantum equivalent of the coarse-grained dissipation $\dissR$ in classical turbulence, as they both follow the approximately log-normal distribution first hypothesised by the celebrated Kolmogorov--Obukhov K62 theory for $\dissR$~\cite{Dubrulle2019}.
+By introducing and solving a simple toy model and by analysing data of GP quantum turbulence simulations, we have shown that, in discrete-vortex systems, the Kolmogorov self-similar scalings result from a partial polarisation of the vortices (in agreement with previous quantum turbulence studies), while the intermittency of circulation statistics is linked to the non-trivial (non-Poissonian) spatial distribution of vortices.
+In fact, within fluid patches of varying area $A$ in the inertial range of scales, the number of vortices $n$ is found to be the quantum equivalent of the coarse-grained dissipation $\dissR$ in classical turbulence, as they both follow the approximately log-normal distribution first hypothesised by the celebrated Obukhov--Kolmogorov OK62 theory for $\dissR$~\cite{Dubrulle2019}.
 Quantitatively, we show that the intermittency of $n$ is well described by the She--Lévêque model for $\dissR$, confirming the strong equivalence between both observables.